github/docs/content/github/authenticating-to-github/creating-a-personal-access-token.md

    {% warning %}

    **Warning:** Treat your tokens like passwords and keep them secret.
 When working with the API, use tokens as environment variables instead of hardcoding them into your programs.
+And Do not share your token to anyone. use authenticator applications like Google authenticator to authinticate your login.
+It's prevent from malicious activities.

    {% endwarning %}
 {% if currentVersion == "free-pro-team@latest" %}9.
 To use your token to authenticate to an organization that uses SAML SSO, [authorize the token for use with a SAML single-sign-on organization](/articles/authorizing-a-personal-access-token-for-use-with-saml-single-sign-on).{% endif %}